Lumad: Musical heritage

-Most of the Mindanao Lumad groups have a musical heritage consisting of various types of Agung ensembles – ensembles composed of large hanging, suspended or held, bossed/knobbed gongs which act as a drone without any accompanying melodic instrument.
+Most of the Mindanao Lumad groups have a musical heritage consisting of various types of agung ensembles – ensembles composed of large hanging, suspended or held, bossed/knobbed gongs which act as a drone without any accompanying melodic instrument.

+Lumad groups also have traditional stringed instruments, such as the hegalong, and various forms of wind and percussive instruments.
+Traditional vocal music include love songs, lullabies, funeral songs, narrative songs, and songs about nature.
+Music may be used to accompany dances in rituals and celebrations.

 Social issues

 Lumad peoples confront a variety of social issues.
 Identical with other Indigenous peoples (IPs) across the globe, the IPs in the Philippines represent the country's poorest sector who endure disproportionate access to healthcare, education, and human rights.
 There are claims that Lumad social issues arise from ethnic grievances that develop into an issue of economic greed.
 They face loss of ancestral lands due to land grabbing or militarization, economic and social exclusion, and threats to their traditional culture and identity.
 Lumad groups contend with displacement, extrajudicial killings, harassment of Lumad rights defenders, and forced closure of Lumad schools.